openego/eGo/doc/getting_started.rst

     ```

 With your activated environment `cd` to the cloned directory and run
-``pip install -e eGo ``.
+``pip3 install -e eGo`` .
 This will install all needed packages into your environment.

 .. warning::